0x444454/4CB-Decoder/README.md

 So we can finally unravel the mystery ;-)

 Currently supported:
-- Python batch decoder: Decode a video file from the comfort of your modern machine.
+- Python batch decoder: Decode a video file in the comfort of your modern machine.
 - C64 realtime decoder: Decode the video in realtime using the original hardware and light sensor as described in the TV show.

 Read the story of the reverse-engineering of the transmission protocol in this thread on Lemon64 (spoiler warning):